fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_normal.md

 ### Return value

-The result is a scalar or an array, with a shape conformable to arguments, of type `real`.
+The result is a scalar or an array, with a shape conformable to arguments, and as the same type of input arguments.

 ### Example